XInTheDark/mzbot-v2/README.md

 # mzbot-v1
 MZ Bot v1 for Discord!!
-Built by Python.
+Built with Python.